Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Lionsberg Orientation and Training System/Lionsberg Orientation and Training System.md

 Day 3 Tuesday: The Meta Crisis - The Patterns of Failure Inherent in the Old World
 Day 4 Wednesday: The Necessity of Change - Why We Must Move On, and the Danger of Looking Back
 Day 5 Thursday: Signs and Wonders - The Promises and Premonitions of the New World
-Day 6 Friday: Committing to the Journey
+Day 6 Friday: Updating Our Story, and Committing to the Journey
 Day 7: Saturday: Rest, Regeneration, and Retrospection

 ## Week 3: The Vision of the New World

 Day 1 Sunday: Remembering Who We Are - Rediscovering our True Identity
-Day 2 Monday: The Vision of the New World - Resurrecting our True Destiny, Aim and Goal
+Day 2 Monday: The Vision and Values of the New World - Resurrecting our True Destiny, Aim and Goal
 Day 3 Tuesday: Facing the Wilderness - Challenges and Fears in the Transition from Old to New
 Day 4 Wednesday: The Leap of Faith - Trusting in the Process, the Pathway, and Providence
 Day 5 Thursday: The Army of the Empire - Freedom Isn't Free
-Day 6 Friday: Walking in the Way of Faith and Miracles
+Day 6 Friday: Walking in the Way of Freedom, Faith and Miracles
 Day 7 Saturday: Rest, Regeneration, and Retrospection

 ## Week 3: Life in the Wilderness  - Part I